Summary and Analysis of How to Talk to Anyone: 92 Little Tricks for Big Success in Relationships

 We’re scratching the surface in this How to Talk to Anyone summary.
 If you don’t already have the book, order it here or get the audiobook for free to learn the juicy details.

 Leil Lowndes is an internationally recognized communications expert.
 She has conducted communication seminars for major US corporations, foreign governments, and the US Peace Corps.
 Lowndes has appeared on hundreds of television and radio programs.
 She has authored ten bestselling books on communications.
-These books have been published in over 26 foreign languages.
+These books have been published in over 26 foreign languages

-Listen to the Audiobook Summary of How to Talk to Anyone
+Introduction to How to Talk to Anyone

 How to Talk to Anyone is a psychology-backed book that offers guidance on effective communication.
 Lowndes covers a wide range of communication types, broken down into verbal and nonverbal, across almost every possible context.
-Your approach should adapt depending on who you are talking to and the specific context.
+Your approach should adapt depending on whom you are talking to and the specific context.
 So, How to Talk to Anyone offers guidance on how you can become a master communicator.
 As a master communicator, you can connect with others irrespective of the environment.

 StoryShot #1: Using Your Smile and Your Eyes for First Impressions